Solar

 Close Details to restore the simulation date to Today.

-The next section highlights these eclipses using interactive 3D plots of the daily tracks the Sun and Moon traverse in
+The next section highlights these eclipses using interactive 3D plots of the daily position traces the Sun and Moon traverse in

 altitude-azimuth-time space.
 Eclipse times are in 24 hour format HH:MM (ignore seconds); in contrast, 3D plot times are in simulation